centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-virtual-machines.md

 ## Step 1: Downloading the virtual machine

-1. Make sure your virtualization tool (VMWare or VirtualBox) is installed on your machine.
+1. Make sure your virtualization tool (VMWare or VirtualBox) is installed on your machine and up to date.

 2. Go to the [Centreon download page](https://download.centreon.com).
 In section 1, **Appliances** is already selected.